 The A382 is a strategically important link to Newton Abbot.
 The latest improvements will improve safety, help to ease congestion and provide better active travel links by upgrading and re-aligning the road between Forches Cross and Stover (Ice House Copse), and also developing the Jetty Marsh Link Road to connect West Gold’s Way to the A382.

-The project includes a combination of road widening, junction improvements and the provision of pedestrian and cycle lanes while also unlocking the development of housing and employment land allocated nearby in the Teignbridge Local Plan.
+The project will also unlock the development of housing and employment land allocated nearby in the Teignbridge Local Plan.

 This will build on the previous improvements to the A382 and the first phase of the link road connecting the A382 to the A383 at Houghton Barton.